 Both achieve impact, just in different ways.

-There’s simplicity in this idea, as originally presented by the well-established Content Marketing Institute – which is why we like it.
+There’s simplicity in this analogy for content development, as originally presented by the well-established Content Marketing Institute – which is why we like it.

-So let’s take the analogy even further – to marketing content development in foodservice.
+So let’s take the idea even further – to marketing content development in foodservice.

 Heavy vs. light.
 Complex undertaking vs. easy opportunity.
 Foundation-building vs. nice-to-have.

 Brick = More ownable, a rarer find, a higher value piece – and in general, a heavier lift – from strategic depth to production complexity, including time and budget needed to accomplish it.

 Inherently, bricks will have longer shelf-life and comprise unique, rich insight and content that intersects aggressively where the brand and product value propositions meet the needs of the foodservice buyer or top-of-funnel audience.

 A brick should increase the baseline value proposition for your foodservice brand.